juntossomosmais/frontend-challenge/README.md

 The main objective of this challenge is to test your skills in Front-end Development 🥳

 - Your coding style;
-- Knowledge on frameworks and other technologies;
+- Knowledge of frameworks and other technologies;
 - Good practices;
 - Tests;
-- Your skills about UI/UX.
+- Your skills in UI/UX.

-You can check some our Front-end Development patterns in our [frontend-guideline](https://github.com/juntossomosmais/frontend-guideline) repository 😁
+You can check some of our Front-end Development patterns in our [frontend-guideline](https://github.com/juntossomosmais/frontend-guideline) repository 😁

 ## Rules